To run a zoo you need a licence from us.

 Who needs a zoo licence

-A zoo licence is needed for any establishment where wild animals are kept for exhibition to the public (other than a circus or a pet shop) and to which members of the public have access, with or without charge for admission, for more than seven days in any period of 12 consecutive months.
+You need a zoo licence for any establishment where wild animals are kept for exhibition to the public (other than a circus or a pet shop) and to which members of the public have access, with or without charge for admission, for more than seven days in any period of 12 months.

 Who can apply for a zoo licence